<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • A shirt and pants are required while photographing the home.
 Be dressed appropriately in case of reflection in mirrors or windows.

-• Try taking a photo while standing in the doorway, rather walking into a room.
+• Try taking a photo while standing in the doorway, rather than walking into a room.
 The doorway angle better reveals the full layout.

 • Sometimes thumbnail images are handy, but not with a property listing.
 Upload the photos at a resolution that can be increased for potential buyers' best viewing.